bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The trail rises steeply in the trees with few openings to take in the scenery, and few level spots to catch your breath.
 Until I emerged from the forest, I amused myself by trying to recognize wildflowers along the way.

-Things get interesting when the path climbs to the top of a rocky ridge where the views really open up.
+Things got interesting when the path climbs to the top of a rocky ridge where the views really opened up.
 Most of the rest of the route is visible from here.
 After the ridge, the trail winds up a scree slope to the summit.
 The steepest part of the entire route is just below it, but here you can grab onto solid rock to haul yourself up if need be.
 A brief ridge walk ends at the true summit.
 (On my ascent, there was a summit register but no usable paper.)

 Postscript: When I returned to the creek, I considered going to the waterfall (327444), but didn't as I expected that it would be an ordeal following the 2013 flood.
 However, Gillean Daffern corrected me: "We took the Six Flags bouldering trail which leaves the Wasootch Peak trail to the right just after the yellow Wildland Boundary sign.
 Went right on the blazed trail, then almost immediately left.
 The trail went around the bottom of a broken crag (a few dicey mud steps above the eroded bank which you can avoid by going higher) then the trail was easy to follow and red-flagged all the way and beyond to Wollen Traverse."